Peeragogy/Peeragogy.github.io/introduction.md

 active Google+ community, conveniently called *Peeragogy in Action*.
 We maintain a regular schedule of weekly meetings that you’re welcome to join.
-The *Handbook* includes a short syllabus, which also called “Peeragogy in Action”, and you can work through this your own group as you read through the book.
+The *Handbook* includes a short syllabus, which also called “Peeragogy in Action”, and you can work through this with your own group as you read through the book.

 You’re warmly invited to combine your local projects with the global